t04glovern/aws-dynamodb-leaderboard/.blog/README.md

 ![NoSQL Workbench SQL connection details](img/aws-dynamodb-leaderboard-02.png)

-Once you recieve the success prompt you can click `Import` again to view the results of the query
+Once you receive the success prompt you can click `Import` again to view the results of the query

 ![NoSQL Workbench SQL data import](img/aws-dynamodb-leaderboard-03.png)